 While the agreement between the DDA and Ilitch organization does include parking structures with ground floor retail among a list of projects that could qualify for reimbursement, Grunow and others argue it’s not the type of development Detroiters were expecting to subsidize.
 A list of possible projects the DDA would find “acceptable” also includes new office buildings, building rehabs, and a hotel.
 The DDA is also able to reject projects on the basis of community needs and how they conform to the city’s master plan.

-Separately, the DDA has allowed a Google office at the arena to count as an independent, ancillary property that qualifies for public reimbursement, even though it violates the spirit of the contract.
+Separately, the DDA has allowed a Google office at the arena to count as an independent, ancillary property that qualifies for public reimbursement, even though it violates the spirit of the deal.

 With parking the central focus of development in recent years, the DDA has allowed the Ilitches to fall behind schedule on more difficult, high-impact projects.
 For example, the historic Hotel Eddystone was supposed to be redeveloped by last September, but work on the site has yet to begin in earnest.
 Though the delay seemed to spark a shift in attitude toward the Ilitches, with the city threatening possible legal action, half a year later, no legal action has been taken and the DDA says no timeline for the project has been established.
 The Ilitches said they would put in windows last fall, but still haven't done so.